 - be willing to commit to serve in the military for a minimum of 5 years upon graduation

-- December 7, 2018 Nomination notifications are sent via mail
+- Early December 2021 Nomination notifications are sent via mail

 Frequently Asked Questions